Google Drive for desktop is replacing Backup and Sync

 1. Register an account for CBackup.
 And log in to the CBackup desktop app with your registered account.

-2. You can connect your Google Drive account with CBackup by clicking My Storage > Add Cloud, selecting Google Drive, hitting Add, and then completing the authorization.
+2. You can connect your Google Drive account with CBackup by clicking Storage > Google Drive, and hitting Authorize Now, and then completing the authorization.

-3. Go to the Backup Tasks section and click New Task.
+3. Go to the Backup section and click Backup PC to Public Cloud.

-4. Rename the backup task, tap on Add Source > Local Files, and navigate to the target files/folders that need to be backed up to Google Drive.
+4. Rename the backup task, and navigate to the target files/folders that need to be backed up to Google Drive.

-5. Hit Add Destination, pick Single Cloud, add Google Drive as the backup destination.
+5. Add Google Drive as the backup destination.
 Then, click Start Backup to launch the task.

 If your Google Drive storage is insufficient, you can use CBackup to combine multiple Google Drive accounts without payments.
 You can transfer Google Drive data to other cloud drives, like OneDrive or Dropbox, to make room on Google Drive with CBackup as well.

-1. Visit the CBackup website, and sign in to it.
+1. Run the CBackup desktop app and sign in.

-2. In the My Storage section, add and grant your OneDrive account or Dropbox account to CBackup.
+2. In the Storage section, click Add Cloud to add and grant your OneDrive account or Dropbox account to CBackup.

 ✎Note: You can also finish cloud data transfer with the CBackup desktop app by picking Cloud Files in the add-source step.